darvil82/lanat-docs/Lanat/topics/Help-Message.md

 The function specified doesn't explicitly need to comply with ``Function<Command, String>``.
 It can also be a ``Supplier<String>`` or just a `String`.

+### Default generators

+The generators that are used in the default layout items are located in the ``LayoutGenerators`` class.